material-motion/material-motion/specifications/README.md

 In the spirit of our Starmap, the tone of this chapter is highly aspirational.

 Much of what we're describing is not new.
-Some things we'll discuss have existed for decades, and we encourage the reader to dive in to relevant content where applicable.
+Some things we'll discuss have existed for decades.
+Where applicable we've included links to prior art and research.

 The goal of this chapter is to define a clear set of engineering goals.
 Armed with these goals, we hope to empower software engineers to build solutions for their favorite language or platform.